Cosmetic Industry

 Common speciality chemicals in the Cosmetic Industry Include:

-Surfactants: Sodium lauryl sulfate, cocamidopropyl betaine Used in cleansers and shampoos
+Surfactants: Sodium lauryl sulfate, cocamidopropyl betaine Used in cleansers and shampoos for lathering.

 UV Filters: Like zinc oxide, octinoxate, avobenzone to protect from sun damage.